 Aerial Robotics and Unmanned Aerial Vehicles

 Flying opens new opportunities to robotically perform services and tasks like search and rescue, observation, mapping or even inspection and maintenance.
 As such, substantial interest in aerial robots has grown in recent years.
-Key areas to be addressed include innovative Unmanned Aerial Vehicles design, autonomous missions, guidance, navigation and control, and multi-vehicle coordination.
+Key areas to be addressed include, but are not limited to, innovative Unmanned Aerial Vehicles design, autonomous missions, guidance, navigation and control, airworthiness, safety and certification, risk assessment, multi-vehicle coordination, UAS traffic management (UTM).

 The technical committee will promote exchanges among researchers from academia, industry and government.
 The purpose is to identify the technologies and technical approaches to advance and mature the field of aerial robotics.
 Exchanges include conferences, workshops, special sessions in conferences and publications to promote discussion on technical and applicative problems.
 Envisioned will be on-line and printed resources to disseminate knowledge including cross-disciplinary information like aerodynamics, propulsion, communications, controls and sensors.

 - UAS integration in non-segregated airspaces

 - Innovative UAS applications such as STEM education, personal remote sensing, mapping and 3D photogrammetry, UAS for precision agriculture, UAS for digital humanity and cultural heritage preservation, UAS for filmmaking, UAS for journalism, etc.